I help people with:

 Training, qualifications & experience

 Since qualifying in Clinical Psychology in 1992 I have worked across a range of different specialities and services.
-I have specialist training and experience working in pain management, sexual health, neuropsychology and chronic fatigue syndrome.
+As well as familiarity with general psychological issues I have specialist training and experience working in pain management, sexual health and long term health conditions.
 Whilst I have wide-ranging expertise helping individuals manage the psychological and emotional challenges that accompany chronic and physical health conditions, I am also able to help those with purely psychological difficulties.
 I will help you explore, understand and improve your psychological well-being.

 Areas of counselling I deal with